agussman/coredex/README.md

 ## Graphexp

 Clone the Graphexp checkout directly into the `/var/www/html` directory.
-Note that in a production environment you wouldn't want to do something like this, but I"m assuming you've locked down your security group so that only trusted parties have access to `:80` on your instance.
+Note that in a production environment you wouldn't want to do something like this, but I'm assuming you've locked down your security group so that only trusted parties have access to `:80` on your instance.

 ```
 $ cd /var/www